 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years as elective deferrals by employee contribution.
-The superintendent receives a non-elective contribution (employer contribution) pursuant to her contract in the amount of 8% of her income each month.
-No other employees receive non-elective contributions.
-The employer contribution rate is set by the Board of Directors.
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by a third-party administrator.
-The plan assets are assets of the District employees, not the school District, and are therefore not reflected on these financial statements.
-For the year ended August 31, 2022, the District made \$10,519.12 in discretionary employer contributions to the plan, as per the superintendent's contract {and had a \$10,519.12 liability for contributions at year end.
-[GASB 68 par.
-126(f)]}.
+The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.